Is there a pamphlet with all this information in it? Yes!!

 What is Arizona’s minimum wage?

-employer covered under the Act will be required to pay each employee wages not less etc.).
-The minimum wage shall be paid for all hours worked, regardless of the frequency piece rate, or any other basis.
+covered under the Act will be required to pay each employee wages not less than minimum wage shall be paid for all hours worked, regardless of the frequency of piece rate, or any other basis.
 For a discussion on the treatment of employees who customarily receive tips, please see below.